 Now: The Hawaiian shirt is making a full-blown comeback today.
 Many luxury designers such as Gucci, Off White, Aries, and AMIRI are hopping on the proverbial bandwagon to bring back the flat collar staple.
 If you’re going to attempt the Hawaiian shirt fit we recommend pairing the outlandish printed shirt with a pair of brown corduroy pants like the Biebs for a full-blown “I could be in Hawaii right now and you wouldn’t even know” look.
 If that’s asking a bit much, tone the shirt down with a pair of blue denim jeans or chinos.

 5. Double Denim

 Then: The Canadian Tux was a bonafide men’s fashion trend back in the ’80s.
-If you couldn’t tell already, we’re speaking of double denim.
-It’s the kind of ’80s outfit men wore all the time back in the day, allowing them to blend in with other double denim dudes.
-To be honest, doubling up on denim wasn’t as bad as some people made it sound, permitted you stuck the tux with confidence and adhered to the same colour rule you were good to go.
+It’s been much derided in the time since, but to be honest, doubling up on denim wasn’t as bad as some people made it sound.
+As long as you wore it with confidence and adhered to the same colour rule you were good to go.

 7. Oversized Printed Shirts

 Then: According to legend, you can go blind staring directly into the loud patterns and bright colours of an oversized printed shirt.
 Needless to say, this ’80s men’s fashion statement doesn’t say “retro” as much as it does scream it.